 - Questions about the patient’s medical background to try to determine whether the patient’s family history includes herniated discs or other degenerative spine conditions

-- A physical examination to pinpoint the location of the herniated disc
+- A physical exam, with local palpation, to help pinpoint the location of the herniated disc

-- An MRI or a CT scan to confirm the diagnosis and determine its severity
+- Medical imaging, including an MRI or a CT scan, to confirm the diagnosis and determine its severity

-Once you’ve received your herniated disc diagnosis, you can start to consider treatment options.
-Often a conservative approach including specialized herniated disc exercises, hot and cold therapy, medication, and epidural steroid injections can alleviate the pain.
-However, if these treatments do not help you find relief, your doctor may suggest a surgical option to relieve your chronic herniated disc symptoms.
+Once the physician has confirmed a herniated disc diagnosis, the patient can begin to consider the available treatment options suggested by the physician.
+A conservative approach is often sufficient, including specialized herniated disc exercises, hot and cold therapy, medication and epidural steroid injections to alleviate the pain.
+However, if these non-surgical treatments do not provide adequate relief, the physician may suggest a surgical option to relieve chronic herniated disc symptoms.

-The good news is that the award-winning staff at Laser Spine Institute (LSI) is here to help.
-Where traditional open-back disc surgery had been the standard treatment in years past, LSI instead offers a variety of revolutionary, minimally invasive, outpatient procedures that have relieved pain for many thousands of people worldwide.
-Living with a herniated back disc should not be your burden to bear, so contact LSI today for a free review of your MRI and CT scan.
+When surgery is the next step for a patient, the award-winning surgeons and staff at Laser Spine Institute are here to help.
+Where traditional open back disc surgery has been the standard treatment in years past, Laser Spine Institute instead offers a variety of minimally invasive, outpatient procedures that have relieved pain for many thousands of people worldwide.
+Living with a herniated back disc should not be your burden to bear, so contact Laser Spine Institute today for a complimentary review of your MRI and CT scan.